elias-pap/youtube-share-clip/README.md

 ## 🚀 Usage

-This extension adds an "End at" checkbox and input under the "Start at" one in Share dialog.
+This extension adds an "End at" checkbox and input under the "Start at" one in the Share dialog under the YouTube video.

 This way you can get a link to a section of a YouTube video, by selecting "Start at" and "End at" times.